 “Financing is a big issue.
 Although we do have an SME Foundation in Bangladesh which provides small loans to entrepreneurs, we do not have angel investors as in the United States, who is convinced of the project, will come forward to finance start-ups.”

 “There is a huge opportunity for Halal cosmetics and food in Bangladesh, not just for domestic usage but for export markets like North America, Europe, Middle East and North Africa, where there are large Bangladeshi communities.

-“I am very enthusiastic in seeing the Malaysian SMEs tie up with the Bangladeshi SMEs to form really effective business collaborations.
+“I am very enthusiastic in seeing the Malaysian SMEs tie-up with the Bangladeshi SMEs to form really effective business collaborations.

-Khan continued, “Many Bangladeshi companies including my company have joint ventures with Malaysia and Singapore companies ranging from large projects like telecom, power to food outlets at the retail level.
+Khan continued, “Many Bangladeshi companies including my company have joint ventures with Malaysia and Singapore companies ranging from large projects like telecom, the power to food outlets at the retail level.

 “I am a great believer in the joint venture model.
 Through these collaborations, my company is able to progress into new areas from fishing with Japan to telecommunications with Malaysia to Radial Tyres with India.
 In addition, there are also successful joint ventures involving textile with Penfabric in Malaysia.”

 IdeaLab to generate that all-important conversation

 The WIEF will be organizing its first ever startup empowerment conference, the IdeaLab 2015, at the Parkroyal Hotel KL, on 11-12 August 2015